Want to find out how to make a small kitchen look bigger? You've come to the right place.

 1. Draw the eye to the ceiling to make a small kitchen feel bigger

-Bring the eye up with beautiful mouldings, a painted ceiling and statement kitchen light fixtures, too.
+Bring the eye up with beautiful moldings, a painted ceiling and statement kitchen light fixtures, too.
 Adding style above your head will make a big impact without wasting any floor space.

 2. Leave no kitchen storage opportunity unused